Osvaldo Jeanty: Professional play

 Jeanty began playing internationally in the 2007–08 season playing for the Giants Nördlingen in Germany.
 He contributed to the success of the team that season, and helped them reach the first place in the ProA championship and therefore gaining the team a spot in the Basketball Bundesliga (BBL), Germany's top-tier league, while receiving ProA First team honors by eurobasket.com.
 He signed a contract extension with the Giants in June 2008 and would average 13.3 points, 2.6 rebounds and 1.8 assists in 32 BBL contests during the 2008-09 BBL campaign.

 For the 2009–10 season, Jeanty started in Morocco, then returned to Nördlingen for a short stint, before signing with CS Gaz Metan Medias in Romania.
 In January he returned to the BBL to join the Giessen 46ers team where he stayed for the rest of the season.
 Throughout the 2009–10 season, Jeanty averaged 13.1 points, 2.3 rebounds all while shooting 40.7% of his three-point shot attempts.

 For the 2010–11 season, Jeanty remained in the German BBL, signing with BBC Bayreuth on a one-year contract which was later extended to 2012.
-On November 2012, Jeanty left the German league to play with the London Lightning in the National Basketball league of Canada.
+In November 2012, Jeanty left the German league to play with the London Lightning in the National Basketball league of Canada.
 Jeanty would only spend half a season with the Lightning, averaging 4.5 points, 1.6 rebounds and 1.1 assists.
 Jeanty returned to Germany to play with BBL side Mitteldeutscher Basketball club and as a member of the team, averaged 7.5 points per game in the 2012–2013 season.

 He announced his retirement from professional basketball in November 2013.
 On October 16, 2014, Jeanty was inducted into the Carleton University Ravens Hall of Fame.